matihost/monorepo/terraform/ibm/ibm-ocp/README.md

 # IBM Cloud :: RedHat OpenShift Kubernetes Service (ROKS)

-Terraform scripts creating:
+The following repo contains:

+- Terraform/OpenTofu module creating:

   - Cloud Object Storage

   - RedHat OpenShift Kubernetes Service (ROKS) instance

   - Log Analysis and Monitoring service instances

   - Logdna and sysdig agents installed on OpenShift to integrate with Log Analysis and Monitoring services

+- Deployment is realized via either:

+  - Terragrunt with local file state management (this readme)

+  or

+  - IBM Schemantics structure for deployment (see [schemantics](schemantics/README.md) directory for instructions how to deploy this repo with IBM Cloud Schemantics.

 TODO: